giswqs/geog-312/book/geospatial/rioxarray.md

 ### Exercise 1: Load and Inspect a Raster Dataset

-1. Use `rioxarray` to load the GeoTIFF raster file .
+1. Use `rioxarray` to load the GeoTIFF raster file.
 2. Inspect the dataset by printing its dimensions, coordinates, and attributes.
 3. Check and print the CRS and affine transformation of the dataset.